Want to earn college credit in high school without leaving your high school campus?

-- You're officially a JJC student.
-You can obtain a JJC student ID card at the Main Campus Photo I.D.
+- Congratulations….it’s official you’re a JJC student!
+Now you can obtain a JJC student ID card at the Main Campus, Photo I.D.
 Services or the Romeoville Campus Resource Center.
-There are many benefits to having a JJC student ID card.
-In addition to being your JJC Library card, they allow you access to several on-campus computer labs and it can be used to receive discounts at local businesses.
-Your ID card is an acceptable form of ID in the Academic Skills Center, iCampus Testing Center, cafeteria and the JJC Bookstore.
+The JJC ID card provides many benefits, such as: JJC library card, access to several on-campus computer labs, as well as local business discounts.
+Your ID card is an acceptable form of identification in the Academic Skills Center, iCampus Testing Center, cafeteria and the JJC bookstore.

 - Reduced overall college costs.
 JJC dual credit courses are offered at no cost to the student if they are taught by an approved high school instructor.
 All tuition as fees are waived.

 - Complete your college degree quicker.
 Dual credit students will complete their degrees in less time.